rust-lang/rust/text/0000-show-stabilization.md

 string).
 Due to the debugging nature of `Show`, it is seen as a non-starter to make it the "default" via `{}`.

+It may be too ambitious to define that `String` is a non-lossy representation of a type, eventually motivating other formatting traits.

 # Alternatives

 The names `String` and `Show` may not necessarily imply "user readable" and